-Let’s try to understand all of these procedures with an example.
-Suppose Emma wants to call John.
-When Emma dials John's number, the call request arrives at Emma's home MSC as shown in Fig:8A.
+I will explain all these procedure with an example.
+Suppose Emma wants to call John, then Emma dials John's number, now the call request arrives at Emma's home MSC as shown in Fig 8a.
 Upon receiving John's number, the request will be forwarded to John's home MSC, now, John's MSC checks for his current MSC.
 If John is in his home MSC, the call request will be immediately sent to his current cell location.
 The cell tower of the current cell broadcast the John’s number to check whether John is engaged on another call, or if his mobile is switched off.
 If everything is positive, John’s phone receives this message and responds to its cell tower by identifying itself.
 Upon identification, John’s phone rings, and the call will be connected.
-Upon connection, both MSC instructs the respective cell towers to move the call on their unused frequency (Fig:8B).
+Upon connection, both MSC instructs the respective cell towers to move the call on their unused frequency (refer Fig 8b).
 This whole process takes less than 3 sec.

-However, if John is not in his home MSC, John’s home MSC simply forwards the call request to the foreign MSC.
-The foreign MSC will follow the previously explained procedure to locate John’s phone, and will then establish the call (Fig: 9).
+However, if John is not in his home MSC,then what will happen?
+John’s home MSC simply forwards the call request to the foreign MSC.
+The foreign MSC will follow the previously explained procedure to locate John’s phone, and will then establish the call (refer Fig 9).

 Now, let’s discuss why the frequency spectrum is quite important in mobile phone communications.
 To transfer 0s and 1s in digital communication, each subscriber is allocated a frequency range.
 However, the frequency spectrum available for cellular communications is quite limited and there are billions of subscribers.
 This issue is solved with the help of 2 technologies.

 Another challenge is managing several users at the same time within a cell.
 Here the cell tower frequency has to be shared amongst several users.
 This problem is solved by using one of the multiple access technique.
-In the multiple access technique, this frequency slot is efficiently distributed amongst all the active users in the cell area (Fig: 10B).
+In the multiple access technique, this frequency slot is efficiently distributed amongst all the active users in the cell area (refer Fig 10b).

 Now, the big question, why are there different generations of mobile phone technologies?

-3G technology was focused on giving a higher data transfer speed (Fig:13).
+3G technology was focused on giving a higher data transfer speed (refer Fig 13).
 It used a Wide Code Division multiple access (WCDMA) technique, along with an increase in bandwidth, to achieve this.
 The 3G speed of 2mbps, allowed the transfer of data for uses such as GPS, videos, voice calls etc. 3G was a huge step in the transformation of the basic phone to a smartphone.